tastybug/zettelkasten/catalog/gcp/gcp-identities-and-permissions.md

 * integrity: data is not tampered with -> signing
 * availablity: is the right party having access -> authentication, authorization

+# Cloud Identity, the Identity Provider for GCP

+Cloud Identity is a GCP product that you can use as an SSO identity provider outside of GCP.
+When used in GCP, it helps with authentication of members and provides principals for which you then "do your IAM on".

+It is possible to sync external user directories to Cloud Identity.
+This allows (for example) Wayfair employees to log in to GCP with their Wayfair credentials and then do whatever IAM deems fit.

 # IAM

 Identity and access management deals with the question of who is allowed to do what.